 Xinyi is a doctoral student in the Centre for Industrial Sustainability (CIS) at the Institute for Manufacturing (IfM), Department of Engineering.
 She is a member of Hughes Hall, University of Cambridge.
-Her PhD project is under the supervision of Professor Steve Evans, and fully supported by two advisors, Dr Mukesh Kumar and Dr Lili Jia.
+Taken root in social science, her research conducts empirical studies to investigate on how Circular Economy shapes the global circular supply chains in the textile and apparel (T&A) sector.
+Her PhD project is under the supervision of Professor Steve Evans.

 - EMBA Course: Operations Management, Judge Business School

 - Production Games for 3P4 Operations Management, Institute for Manufacturing

 - 2CW Course: Sustainable Engineering, Department of Engineering

 - 1CW Course: The Engineer in Society, Department of Engineering